-Corollary~\ref{theo:IV_MAG} provides a theoretical solution for determining a conditioning set for a given ancestral IV $S$ in MAG.
-Taking a data-driven approach, we can learn a PAG from data with latent variables, but for each of the Markov equivalent MAGs represented by the PAG, there is a corresponding $D$-$SEP(S, Y)$ for $S$, as we don't know which MAG is the ground-truth MAG that is mapped from the underlying DAG, and hence we do not know which $D$-$SEP(S, Y)$ is the true conditioning set for $S$.
+Corollary~\ref{theo:IV_MAG} provides a theoretical solution for determining a conditioning set that instrumentalizes a given ancestral IV $S$ in the underlying DAG.
+Taking a data-driven approach, we can learn a PAG from data with latent variables, but for each of the Markov equivalent MAGs represented by the PAG, there is a corresponding $D$-$SEP(S, Y)$ for $S$.
+We do not know which MAG is the ground-truth MAG that is mapped from the underlying DAG, and hence we do not know which $D$-$SEP(S, Y)$ is the true conditioning set for $S$.
 To provide a precise causal effect estimation, in the next section, we propose a theorem to determine a conditioning set $\mathbf{Z}$ from a PAG, in which non-ancestral nodes of $S$ or $Y$ may be contained in $\mathbf{Z}$, but do not result in bias.